Perspective | Lessons from my college son, while we were home together

 When the checkout clerk asked if we’d like plastic or paper, I realized we’d forgotten to bring our reusable bag.
 “Paper,” I replied, as my son said, “No, thanks.
 We’re good.”
 We exited into the street clutching our groceries, trying not to drop milk, yogurt, broccoli, bread.

-Because of the pandemic, my son’s plan to study in Ghana was canceled, so I offered him a job as my assistant.
+Because of the pandemic, my son’s plan to study in Ghana was canceled, so I asked him if he’d like to work as my assistant.
 Busy with Zoom meetings, virtual town halls, and phone banking for a progressive Democratic candidate (an underdog who ended up winning), he decided to take the job so he could make money to donate to the candidates he supports.

 I used to think I remembered what it was like to be my son’s age, but in many ways, I can’t, because he’s entering adulthood with a radically different awareness.
 Thanks to the Internet and social media, young adults are hyper-informed, always connected, and conscious of the power they have to reach out globally.
-In the post-9/11 world they’ve grown up in, an era of increasing gun violence, environmental crisis, hunger and homelessness, they know they can do something to make a difference.
+In the post-9/11 world they’ve grown up in, an era of increasing gun violence, threats to the environment, hunger and homelessness, they know they can do something to make a difference.
 They’re not satisfied to simply hope for social revolution — they want to lead it.

 If my son had urged me not to buy chicken when he was young, I probably would have bought it anyway.
 But during his time at home with us, situations like what happened at the supermarket have felt like opportunities to connect.
-They’re a chance for me to learn more about what matters now to my son and why, as well as share how I see things, and this has brought us closer together.
+They’re a chance for me to learn more about what matters now to my son and why, and this has brought us closer together.

 My son’s university invited the students back for the spring semester, so he packed his bags and left home again.
 On the cold, rainy day we saw him off at the airport, I braced myself for the sadness I felt the first time we said goodbye.
-But instead, I felt gratitude for these months we’ve had together.
+But instead, I felt gratitude for the months we’ve had together.

 Just as these young adults are coming into their own, their lives have been put on pause.
 But their idealism hasn’t.
-I think about how proud my Tibetan grandparents would be of their grandson.
+I think about how proud my Tibetan grandparents would be of their great-grandson.
 Devout Buddhists, they believed in doing all the good you can in all the ways you can.
 Getting to know my son as the young man he’s become — and being inspired by his hope and commitment during this tumultuous time — is a great privilege.
 One day when our discussion at dinner grew heated, I told him I don’t want our relationship to be adversarial.
 He said, “We’re not against each other!
 We’re side by side.”

 Ann Tashi Slater recently finished a memoir about reconnecting with her Tibetan roots.
 Her work has been published by The New Yorker, The Paris Review, the New York Times, Catapult, and Guernica, among others, and she is a contributing editor at Tricycle.
 Visit her at www.anntashislater.com.